-To comply with MA DEP, the site requires a total recharge volume of 1,947 cubic feet.
-The total volume of the infiltration systems is 14,443 cubic feet and exceeds the required recharge volume.
-Because the systems are designed to contain the 100 year design storm, they are much larger than required to meet the recharge standard.
+To comply with MA DEP, the site requires a total recharge volume of 1,878 cubic feet.
+The total volume of the infiltration systems is 15,045 cubic feet and exceeds the required recharge volume.

 Capture Area Adjustment is not required for this system since all impervious area is directed to infiltration BMPs.